Prince12sam/Scorpion/INSTALL.md

 - Some scans may require "Run as Administrator" for advanced features

 ### Linux (Ubuntu, Debian, CentOS, etc.)
-- Some scans may require root: `sudo scorpion scan -t example.com -sS`
+- Some scans require root privileges
+- If using venv: `sudo -E env PATH=$PATH scorpion scan ...` or `sudo $(which python3) -m python_scorpion.cli scan ...`
 - Install build tools if needed: `sudo apt install build-essential`

 ### macOS
 - Use Terminal or iTerm2
-- Some scans may require root: `sudo scorpion scan -t example.com -sS`
+- Some scans require root privileges
+- If using venv: `sudo -E env PATH=$PATH scorpion scan ...`

 ---